tsilva/curriculum-vitae/README.md

 Established the club's presence in the World Wide Web, providing a way to get it closer to it's members and the general public.

-Solution was provided via a website implemented over the Joomla framework, using the PHP scripting language, and a MySQL database.
+Solution was provided via a website implemented using the Joomla framework, using the PHP scripting language, and a MySQL database.

 Learned to customize the Mambo/Joomla Content Management System to provide the functionalities a regular community website needs.